 |

-| Media requirements | The media must be SSD. | The media can be HDD or SSD. |
+| Media requirements | SSD is required. | HDD or SSD is supported. |

 | Number of archive files | The number of files is proportional to the number of partitions.
-In a scenario with millions of partitions, this can result in a large number of small files. | The number of files is small and not related to the number of partitions.
-This avoids the issue of a large number of small files. |
+In a scenario with millions of partitions, this will generate a large number of small files. | The number of files is small and not related to the number of partitions.
+This will not generate a large number of small files. |

-| Standby archiving | Not supported. | Supported. |
+| Standby database archiving | Not supported. | Supported. |

 Data backup